 The housing authority has a dedicated program—the Team for Enhanced Management, Planning and Outreach (TEMPO)—that inspects, remediates and relocates tenants if necessary as abatement work is being done.
 The team conducts periodic check-ins to see if a child under the age of 6 resides in the unit or at least spends 10 hours per week in the apartment.

-To determine if an apartment has lead, the team takes dust or chipped paint samples.
-A standard inspection takes no more than one hour and results are given by mail approximately 10 to 15 days later, according to NYCHA.
+To determine if an apartment has lead, the team uses an x-ray fluorescence (XRF) analyzer, a device used to determine what chemicals are present on a surface; they may also take dust or chipped paint samples.* A standard inspection takes no more than one hour and results are given by mail approximately 10 to 15 days later, according to NYCHA.

 If abatement is necessary, all paint is fully removed.
-Tenants might be relocated to a hotel, typically for one to two days, if removal is needed in kitchens, bathrooms or bedrooms.
+Tenants might be relocated to a hotel if removal is needed in kitchens, bathrooms or bedrooms.
+The average length of time for a relocation is 14 days, according to a NYCHA spokesperson.*

 In addition to the 10,000 units counted at NYCHA, lead abatement work has also been completed at developments transferred to the Permanent Affordability Commitment Together (PACT) program.
 PACT, which converts traditional public housing units from the Section 9 model to the Project-Based Section 8 federal program, has more than 38,000 apartments in its portfolio.
 Of that set, 3,000 are lead-free, according to NYCHA.